-- (i) The general business risk capital requirement, which is the greatest of three separate calculations: - a) An amount based on NSCC's general business risk profile ("Risk-Based Capital Requirement"), where NSCC's general business risk profile consists of the specific business risks of potential impairment of NSCC's financial position that it may face (including, for example, business and profit/loss risks, operational risks and investment risks,), and that would be sufficient to cover losses so NSCC can continue operations and services if those losses materialize. - b) An estimated amount based on the estimated time estimated to execute a recovery or orderly wind-down of the critical operations of NSCC ("Recovery/Wind-Down Capital Requirement"), which is determined annually by the Board by estimating the time needed to execute a recovery or orderly wind-down of NSCC's critical operations as the greater of (i) the estimated amount sufficient to ensure a recovery of critical operations and services of NSCC; and (ii) the estimated_projected amount-sufficient to facilitate an orderly wind-down of NSCC's critical operations.
+- (i) The general business risk capital requirement, which is the greatest of three separate calculations: - a) An amount based on NSCC's general business risk profile ("Risk-Based Capital Requirement"), where NSCC's general business risk profile consists of the specific business risks of potential impairment of NSCC's financial position that it may face (including, for example, business and profit/loss risks, operational risks and investment risks,), and that would be sufficient to cover losses so NSCC can continue operations and services if those losses materialize. - b) An amount based on the estimated time to execute a recovery or orderly wind-down of the critical operations of NSCC ("Recovery/Wind-Down Capital Requirement"), which is determined annually by the Board as the greater of (i) the estimated amount sufficient to ensure a recovery of critical operations and services of NSCC; and (ii) the projected amount to facilitate an orderly wind-down of NSCC's critical operations.